 - Ithaca College School of Business Dean’s Achievement Award, 2008

 - NY State Society of CPAs Superior Scholarship Award, 2008

 - 2nd Team CoSIDA Division III Academic All-American (softball), 2008

 - Empire 8 Conference Senior Scholar-Athlete Award (all sports), 2008

 - Ithaca College Phi Kappa Phi Presidential Scholar, 2008

 - 1st Team NFCA NCAA Division III All-American (softball), 2007

-Cade, N. L., and S. McVay.
-Forthcoming.
-"Understanding the Relations between Internal Controls, Trust, and Cooperation within an Organization."
+Cade, N. L., and S. E. McVay.
+In press.
+"Understanding the Relations among Internal Controls, Trust, and Cooperation within an Organization.
+Discussion of ‘Controls and Cooperation in Interactive and Non-Interactive Settings’.”
 Contemporary Accounting Research.

 Cade, N. L., L. Koonce, and K. Mendoza.
-Forthcoming.
+In press.
 “Assets and Liabilities: When do they Exist?”
 Contemporary Accounting Research.

 Cade, N. L. 2018.
 “Corporate Social Media: How Two-Way Disclosure Channels Influence Investors.”
 Accounting, Organizations and Society 68-69: 63-79.